Formerly called "Beginners Day"

-This course is a full day event that will provide the potential beekeeper with all they need to know in order to start beekeeping.
+This excellent course first held in 2004 is held in February or March each year.
+It is a full day event that will provide the potential beekeeper with all they need to know in order to start beekeeping.
 It will also suit the beginner who has already started, but has little or no knowledge, or who has had poor advice and is struggling.
 The first year we ran it we did it over several evenings, but we found there were two problems, firstly people were often busy and some couldn't come to every session and secondly, those who decided that beekeeping wasn't for them at a fairly early stage had already committed themselves for several weeks.

-The programme has been well planned by a beekeeper with over 50 years beekeeping experience and who has been teaching it for over 40 years.
+The programme has been well planned by a beekeeper with over 55 years experience who has been teaching beekeeping for over 45 years.
 It is based on real experience, not simply teaching what others know straight out of a book or training manual.
-It will be presented by Wisborough Green Chairman Tom Moore and Apiary Manager Roger Patterson, both very experienced lecturers.
-Apart from a few specialist subjects, all the photos in the presentation have been taken by Roger Patterson in real situations, not downloaded from the web as many in some courses are.
+It will be presented by Wisborough Green BKA Teaching Apiary Manager Roger Patterson and possibly one other.
+Whoever it is they will be very experienced demonstrators and lecturers.
+Apart from a few specialist subjects, all the photos in the presentation have been taken by Roger Patterson in real situations, not downloaded from the internet, as many in some courses are.

 The very reasonable cost includes a buffet lunch, refreshments and our own booklet that is packed with sound and useful information.
 At break times there will be a number of beekeepers in attendance to honestly answer your questions.
 They will not be on a "hard sell" mission, because we don't operate like that.